octoxlabs/postman-collection/README.md

 This is a Postman collection for interacting with Octox Labs Cyber Security Asset Management platform APIs

 ## Getting Started
-1. Go to settings
+1. Go to my profile
-2. Click "Add User" button
+2. Click my api token "Generate" button
-3. Type Username and choose User Type as "API User"
+3. Copy API Token
-4. Click "Create" button
+4. You must use the generated token to generate "Get Access Token"
-5. Click your user's Edit button
+5.
-6. Copy API Token
+You can use variables by assigning them to an environment with get access token, or you can delete the variables and add your own values.

 ## Import Collection
 Clone or download this repository.
 Then import the file `Octox Labs.postman_collection.json`into Postman.